 7. Galina Tsareva (USSR) – winner of six world titles in the sprint, equalling the most in the event.
 She won three in a row from 1969 to 1971 and then three more between 1977 and 1979.

-6. Anna Meares (Australia) – Winner of ten world titles.
-Three in team sprints and seven in individual events.
+6. Anna Meares (Australia) – Winner of eleven world titles.
+Three in team sprints and eight in individual events.
 Her first win came in the 500m time-trial in 2004.
 She won that event three more times and at the 2004 Olympics.
 She also won the sprint title twice and the keirin once.
 She won the Olympic sprint in 2012 and set world records at 500m and sprint.

 5. Rebecca Twigg (USA) – Won the world pursuit title six times.
 Her first title was in 1982 and her final title came in 1995.